TapPay/tappay-android-example/README.md

     ```
 5. Setup TPDSamsungPay with TPDMerchant and service Id
     ```Java
-    TPDSamsungPay tpdSamsungPay = new TPDSamsungPay(Context context, "Your serviceId obtained from Samsung", tpdMerchant);
+    TPDSamsungPay tpdSamsungPay = new TPDSamsungPay({Your Activity}, "Your serviceId obtained from Samsung", tpdMerchant);
     ```

 6. Check Samsung Pay availability.